codemonstur/HTMLCompiler/README.md

 The code will compile all HTML files in `src/main/websrc` to `target/classes/webbin` while mirroring the directory structure.

-For an example how to set this up see here: https://github.com/codemonstur/HTMLCompiler-example
+For an example how to set this up see here: in the `example` subdirectory.

 ### How to use from the command line